-Ilhan Omar Shut Down A Pastor Who Complained About Her Wearing A Hijab On The Floor Of Congress
+Ilhan Omar Brilliantly Shut Down A Pastor Who Complained About Her Hijab

 Although the 116th U.S. Congress hasn't even officially gotten underway, a few of its freshman class members are already having to defend themselves against inane criticisms.
 Representative-elect Ilhan Omar pushed back on a conservative pastor worried her hijab would make Congress look like "an Islamic republic."